Rose scores 19, Temple beats Texas A&M 65-42

 Texas A&M (3-3) trailed 32-18 at halftime and trimmed the double-digit deficit to 38-32 before Temple pulled away for good with help from the 11-0 surge that Moore finished with a 3-pointer to put the Owls up 51-35 with 5:46 remaining.

+“Last night we hurt ourselves a lot because we didn’t share the ball as much as we should have,’’ McKie said.
+“We made a conscious effort to try and come out today and make one more pass and make our teammates better.
+I thought we did a pretty good job.”

-The Aggies missed 16 of their last 17 shots down the stretch, finishing 13 of 58 from the field, including 6 of 33 on 3-point attempts.
+Texas A&M missed 16 of their last 17 shots down the stretch and didn’t score at all in the final 2:51.
+The Aggies finished 13 of 58 from the field, including 6 of 33 on 3-point attempts.

 Josh Nebo was the only Texas A&M player in double figures with 12 points.

+“Other than the last three minutes of the second half, I thought our fight was much better,” Aggies coach Buzz Williams said.
+“Lowest number of turnovers thus far this season, highest number of offensive rebounds this season.
+And I think in an unspoken way, those are byproducts of how hard we were fighting.”

 THE TAKEAWAY